 This article will briefly mention the facts about the 1st Session of Indian National Congress that took place in Bombay under the chairmanship of W.C.
 Bonnerjee.

 |To complement your preparation for the upcoming exam, check the following links:|

 First Session of INC – Facts for UPSC

 1. The first session of the INC was proposed at Poona, but because of an outbreak of plague in Poona, the venue was shifted to Bombay.
 And in the first session that was held in Bombay, at the ‘Gokuldas Tejpal Sanskrit Pathshala’ only 72 delegates had participated and most of them belonged to a background of lawyers, and there weren’t any women in this session.

 2. The first president of this session was W.C.
-Bonnerjee.
-W.C.
-Bonnerjee was a very famous lawyer.
+Bonnerjee, a prominent lawyer by vocation.

 |At the end of every year, sessions were held at different cities of India and it was described as a ‘memorandum’ to present the Indian political viewpoint before the British Government.
 So, in each session, the memorandum was presented.|